 I have never held a job longer than 3 years 11 months and 9 days.
 I have lived in 25 different apartments, not including my time at University, since turning 27.
 So, that’s 24 different addresses in 21years in 10 different cities, 5 states and 2 countries.
 I have lived in all 4 time zones in the 48 contiguous states.
 I prefer Mountain Time by the way.
 The benefits are endless, but most rewarding when it comes to primetime television.
-Mountain Time allows you to watch the end of Eastern Time sports and news while getting to watch the entire Pacific Time games and news while still achieving 8 hours of sleep.
+Mountain Time allows you to watch the end of Eastern Time sports and news and getting to watch the entire Pacific Time games and news while still achieving 8 hours of sleep.
 If that isn’t magic I don’t know what is.

 Needless to say I like to keep moving.
 The same can be said when I travel.
 Yes, there is something to be said about living in a culture and digging deep into a city or place.
 It just doesn’t suit me.
 When I travel I go hard.
 This includes sleeping on planes, trains or buses so as to get to a place as quick as possible without wasting valuable time.